Citizen Kane, by Orson Welles

 DVD review of Citizen Kane, one of the great movies of the 20th Century, starring, produced and written by Orson Welles

 Citizen Kane has been lauded as one of the the greatest films of the 20th Century, and justifiably so.
 Directed by and starring Orson Welles as the famous millionaire, Charles Foster Kane.
-Kane is a barely-disguised rendering of William Randolph Hearst, and the film begins with his death, as he drops a snow globe and dies, uttering his final word, “Rosebud.”
-The movie proceeds with a journalist trying to unravel the mystery of the millionaire’s life, seeking to find out who, or what, Rosebud was—by interviewing the various friends, enemies and acquaintances of Kane’s.
-The movie
+Kane is a barely-disguised rendering of William Randolph Hearst.
+The film begins with his death, as he drops a snow globe and dies, uttering his final word, “Rosebud.”
+The movie proceeds with a journalist trying to unravel the mystery of the millionaire’s life, seeking to find out who, or what, Rosebud was.
+By interviewing the various friends, enemies and acquaintances of Kane’s.

-The movie proceeds in flashback, telling the story of Kane, as seen from the perspective of friends, enemies, ex-wives and former employees, with the pieces of the puzzle slowly falling into place.
-By the end of the movie, the audience knows who Kane was, the tragedy of his life, and about ‘Rosebud’—although none of the movie’s characters do.
+Citizen Kane proceeds in flashback, telling the story of Kane, as seen from the perspective of friends, enemies, ex-wives and former employees.
+With the pieces of the puzzle slowly falling into place.
+By the end of the movie, the audience knows who Kane was, the tragedy of his life, and about ‘Rosebud’.
+Although none of the movie’s characters do.
 It’s a fine movie, well deserving of it’s reputation, and definitely worth watching.

 Editorial Review of Citizen Kane courtesy of Amazon.com